 What happens when a robot makes the choice to kill a human being?
 What happens if it makes a mistake?
 Better yet, what will happen when these kinds of weapons inevitably hit the battlefield in significant numbers on all sides?

 Take the Phalanx Close-in Weapon System, for example.
-Affectionately known as "R2-D2" due to its resemblance to the eponymous droid, the Phalanx is armed with a powerful 20mm Vulcan cannon that can spit 6,000 rounds a minute at enemy missiles, rockets, and artillery autonomously using its radar systems and an algorithm of prescribed criteria.
-It's remarkable speed and accuracy make it much more effective than a human, and the last line of defense for many U.S. Navy ships.
+Affectionately known as "R2-D2" because of its resemblance to the eponymous droid, the Phalanx is armed with a powerful 20mm Vulcan cannon that can spit 6,000 rounds per minute at enemy missiles, rockets and artillery autonomously using its radar systems and an algorithm of prescribed criteria.
+It's remarkable speed and accuracy make it much more effective than a human and the last line of defense for many U.S. Navy ships.
 But despite being a protective weapon, accidents involving the Phalanx system have led to casualties.

 Defense companies are already experimenting with the offensive concept.
 Take the Israeli RAMBOW, for example.
 Capable of driving itself along predefined routes and navigating obstacles automatically, RAMBOW is one of the most advanced unmanned ground vehicles (UGVs) in existence.
 It's also capable of mounting a machine gun, though Scharre said Israeli officials told him that a human is responsible for pulling the trigger, if needed.

 But the Harpy, another Israeli weapon, has removed the human element from the equation.
 After being launched into the air, the small drone is tasked with finding enemy radars and blowing them up all by itself.
 It's a pretty specific task, but it's not difficult to imagine a situation where it could be used in other applications.

 The pace of technological advancement in robotics is reaching a point where the weapons may be on the field before questions about them are even answered.